-African rainfall during northern hemisphere summer presents variability on interannual and decadal time-scales with the Sahel region experiencing dramatic long-term changes in precipitation and substantial societal impacts in recent decades (Nicholson 1980).
-Land surface condition changes (Xue and Shukla 1993) and global sea surface temperature variations (SST; Folland et al. 1986) have been proposed as factors contributing to decreasing rainfall and multi-year drought in the Sahel.
+African rainfall during Northern Hemisphere summer presents variability on interannual and decadal time scales with the Sahel region experiencing dramatic long-term changes in precipitation and substantial societal impacts in recent decades (Nicholson 1980).
+Land surface condition changes (Xue and Shukla 1993) and global sea surface temperature (SST) variations (Folland et al. 1986) have been proposed as factors that modulate rainfall variability in the Sahel.

-Atmospheric general circulation models (GCMs) provide a useful tool for investigating the atmosphere-ocean and land-atmosphere interactions that influence African rainfall and for better understanding past climate and future climate scenarios.
+Atmospheric general circulation models (GCMs) provide a useful tool to investigate the atmosphere- ocean and land-atmosphere interactions that influence African rainfall and to understand better past climate and future climate scenarios.
 The weight given to the results of model-based studies depends on the realism of the model used and the fidelity of its representation of physical processes.
-Results that hold across a variety of models are desirable given the imperfection of the models, and an apparent disparity among results from different GCMs in the Sahel region is one of the motivations for this study.
-Recent modeling studies examining the impact of SST on Sahelian rainfall found that many GCMs forced by observed sea surface temperature (SST) are able to reproduce aspects of the low-frequency variability, but only a single GCM reproduced the interannual component (Giannini et al. 2003; Moron et al. 2003; Bader and Latif 2003; Lu and Delworth 2005).
+Results that hold across a variety of models are desirable given the imperfection of the models.
+An apparent disparity among results from different GCMs in the Sahel region is one of the motivations for this study.
+Recent modeling studies examining the impact of SST on Sahelian rainfall found that many